mtuj/codingsamples/README.md

 * A task I wrote for a developer to add create and update domain model objects, including ORM mappings to related database tables.

 JIRA task - VIS-3435 - Code refactor (With code review feedback).pdf
 * A task for a developer to refactor a collection of "building block" helper methods in a business logic class, in preparation for usage elsewhere in the system.
-This task was one part of a large project, so this requirement was one small element in a much wider structured system architecture plan.
+This task was one small part of a large project, so this requirement was one element in a much wider structured system architecture plan.
 (Typically my role involves scoping out the full technical architecture at a high level, then breaking tasks down in manageable portions for a developer.)
-This task also includes some typical code review feedback I am usually required to provide back to the task assignee.
+This task also includes some typical code review feedback I am usually required to provide back to the assignee.

 JIRA task - VIS-3498 - Integration test.pdf
-* TBC
+* A task for a developer to write an integration test to verify a specific area of functionality.
+For this task detail I used a standard template that includes wider guidance on test driven development in general, as well as some of the more specific system features.
+The developer is provided with suggested parameters for the key business logic method call, as well as expected outputs; they are expected to write the test first, then implement the logic to satisfy the requirements.

 JIRA task - VIS-4056 - Integration tests.pdf
 * TBC